Mexico Digital Nomad Visa Guide (2024)

 Air pollution is the second biggest problem of living in Mexico.

-Furthermore, the level of PM2.5 is 3.9 times higher than what the WHO considers fine.
+Furthermore, the level of PM2.5 is 4 times higher than what the WHO considers fine.

-The high concentration of ozone due to specific climate, the large number of vehicles on Mexican streets, and dirty industries are the main contributors to air pollution in Mexico.
+The high concentration of ozone due to specific climate, large number of vehicles on Mexican streets, and dirty industries are the main contributors to air pollution in Mexico.

 Unfortunately, fighting air pollution doesn’t seem to be high on the current administration’s list of priorities.
-Therefore, we hope that better times will come and that the air pollution problem in this beautiful country will be history.

 Drawback #3: Expensive rent

-As stated above, you will need between Mex$12,300 and Mex$26,390 ($700 and $1,500) per month to rent a one-bedroom apartment in Mexico, depending on its location.
+As stated before, you will need between Mex$12,300 and Mex$26,390 ($700 and $1,500) per month to rent a 1-bedroom apartment in Mexico, depending on its location.

 Drawback #4: Very low English proficiency